Anyiena/calculator/README.md

 - Multiplication
 - Division

-## Usage

-1. Clone or download the repository to your local machine.
-2. Open the `index.html` file in a web browser.

 ## How it Works

 The calculator application is designed with a user-friendly interface.
 Users can click on the on-screen buttons to input numbers and perform operations.
 The result is displayed in the calculator's screen.